secret-sauce/knife-org-utils/README.md

 [![Gem Version](https://badge.fury.io/rb/knife-org-utils.svg)](http://badge.fury.io/rb/knife-org-utils) [![Build Status](https://travis-ci.org/secret-sauce/knife-org-utils.svg?branch=master)](https://travis-ci.org/secret-sauce/knife-org-utils) [![Dependency Status](https://gemnasium.com/secret-sauce/knife-org-utils.svg)](https://gemnasium.com/secret-sauce/knife-org-utils)

+## :no_entry: Warning :no_entry:

+Run `knife switch init` first.

+Pre 1.0.0 version used git to manage the `~/.chef` folder.
+Version 1.0.x and above will not use git to manage the `~/.chef` directory.
+Please backup your `~/.chef` directory before adding new configurations.

-### Description:
+## Description:
 This is an EXPERIMENTAL knife plugin that allows you :

-- to switch your .chef config files and keys to point to one of your orgs based on command line options
+- to switch config files and keys in `~/.chef` quickly from command line.
 - to display information from the `knife.rb` config file in knife's configuration file search path.

 ## Installation